The halogens oxidising ability header image.

 electron affinity/kJmol-1 -328 -349 -324 -295

-Diagram to show what is meant by shielding in an atom.
-We can see that there is not a particularly large difference in the electron affinities when we go from one halogen to the next.
-The increasing nuclear charge as we decend group 7 is offset by increased screening of the nucleus and an increase in the atomic radius.
 Ultimately the effective nuclear charge that an electron will feel will probably be about the same for each halogen atom due to these competing factors; for example fluorine (1s22s22p5) has 9 electrons; 4 of which are in the lower 1s and 2s sub-levels, if we assume that the 5 electrons in the outer sub-level shield the nucleus poorly then any incoming electron will feel a nuclear charge of +5 (9 protons - 4 shielding electrons= +5).
-This effective nuclear charge is the same for all the halogens, but of course as we descend the group the atomic radius increases so any incoming electron will be much further away and feel a much smaller attraction to the effective nuclear charge.
+This effective nuclear charge is the same for all the halogens, but of course as we descend the group the atomic radius increases so any incoming electron will be much further away and feel a much smaller attraction for the nuclear charge.

 However fluorine does not fit the pattern here, its electron affinity is lower than might be expected by looking at the pattern for the other halogens.
-This is simply because the fluorine atom is so small and any added electron will have to go into the lower 2p orbitals, which are small when compared to the 3p, 4p and 5p orbitals of the other halogens.
+This is simply because the fluorine atom is so small any added electron will have to go into the lower 2p orbitals, which are small when compared to the 3p, 4p and 5p orbitals of the other halogens.
 Being small means that there will be extra repulsion between the electrons and this accounts for a lower electron affinity for fluorine.

 So the trend is oxidising power of the halogens is a balance between all the factors listed above.
 Ultimately the weak F-F bond and the fact that more energy is released when it enters solution or an ionic lattice means that fluorine is the strongest oxidising of the halogens and the ability of the halogens to act as oxidising agents decreases as we descend group 7.